Tick-Talk/Protocol/DataTransmission.md

 * This type is used to send and receive messages from another user
   * Private messages are always encrypted with the other person's public key
 * When a message is sent from a client, the `timestamp` field is ignored by the server (as this is a server-generated field)
+* When a file is sent, the `msg` field is used for the file's caption
+* ALL JSON maps must include data for the user sending the message too
 * <details>
 	<summary>Format</summary>
 	<table>